Corona Reimagines Iconic Symbols of Paradise to Remind the World That Plastic Doesn’t Belong in Our Oceans | Taiwan News

 “THIS IS LIVING” CAMPAIGN TAGLINE HACK: With its idyllic beach imagery, a Corona ad could be considered a symbol of paradise itself.
 In many countries around the world this week, Corona will hijack its own campaign tagline and creative by switching from “This Is Living” to “This Is Living?” and replace the beautiful beach images with images of paradise polluted.
 As a voice for paradise, Corona is dedicating it’s most visible advertising and social media channels to the cause in order to help raise awareness globally.

-PLASTIC POLLUTION OVERTAKES CORONA BILLBOARDS: Corona is using plastic from nearby beaches to build sculptures on top of the brand’s billboards in London, Melbourne, Santiago, Bogota, Santo Domingo and Lima.
+PLASTIC POLLUTION OVERTAKES CORONA BILLBOARDS: Corona is using plastic from nearby beaches to build sculptures in London, Melbourne, Santiago, Bogota, Santo Domingo and Lima.
 These installations serve as a representation of the issue with the local plastic seamlessly integrating into Corona’s paradise imagery.
-For example, the sculpture in London features Australian actor Chris Hemsworth surfing in a wave of plastic collected from nearby Holywell beach.
-The “Wave of Waste” on the Australian installation weighs 1,500KG, which is equal to the amount of plastic that enters Australia’s oceans each day.
-In both cities, people can drop off their own plastic pollutants at the site of the billboard to be added to the plastic installation over the course of the week.
+The “Wave of Waste” sculpture in Old Street, London, features Australian actor Chris Hemsworth surfing in a wave of plastic collected in the UK, including waste from Holywell beach by The Marine Conservation Society.
+It brings the total weight to 1,200kg of plastic, with over 10,000 individual pieces of plastic – representing the amount of marine plastic pollution found on the beach every two miles in the UK.

+The public can contribute to this visual masterpiece by dropping off their own plastic waste at the site of the billboard, to be incorporated into the installation on the lead up to World Ocean’s Day (6 – 8 June), adding to over 10,000 individual pieces of plastic which will be included in the artwork.
+The installation will be located at 288 Old St, London EC1V 9LA.

+Andy Billett, sculpture artist, said: “Creating this Wave of Waste has been eye opening.
+From cotton buds and plastic bottles to children’s dummies and plastic bags, it’s shocking to see the wide range of plastic that ends up being washed upon our shores.
+It’s taken more than 1,000 man hours to create this sculpture, and with it being equivalent to the amount of marine plastic pollution found per two miles of beach in the UK, I really hope it helps put into perspective the problem we have at hand with plastic waste.”

 NEW HAWAIIAN SHIRT DESIGN: Corona and Parley for the Oceans are introducing a new Hawaiian shirt pattern that not only weaves marine plastic pollution into the design, but also the thread of the shirt itself.
 The shirt is made from Parley Ocean Plastic™ that is collected from the open ocean, remote islands, shorelines and coastal communities.
 The design subtly features everyday plastic items like toothbrushes and plastic bottles to represent the fact that the issue at a distance is hard to see, but pervasive up close.
-The limited-edition shirts are available in three colors and can be purchased at wslstore.com/corona for £52 starting on June 4th.
+The limited-edition shirts are available in three colors and can be purchased at wslstore.com/corona for £53 ($70) from Wednesday 7th June.
 Proceeds from each Corona Hawaiian shirt will go to Parley for the Oceans to help support its mission to protect our oceans.

-CORONA CHANGES SURF EVENT TITLE: Surfers and the World Surf League tour in particular, travel to some of the most beautiful paradises in the world.
-The tour recently visited Bali and as title sponsor of the event, Corona and Parley changed the name from “Corona Bali Pro” to “Corona Bali Pro-tected.”
-The name change is a call-to-action that not only Bali, but also many island regions like it are drowning in plastic.
-The event brings together local activists, NGOs, government authorities, local industries and global consumer packaged good brands with the hope of creating a 5-year action plan for Bali.
-See the announcement made earlier this month here.

 Although the focus for the week is to raise awareness, Corona and Parley are also committed to protecting 100 islands around the world by 2020.
 Launched last year, the partnership is already working with local communities in the Maldives, Dominican Republic and Chile and will continue to scale up efforts in several more regions within the next year.
 Corona x Parley also announced a fundraising platform called Clean Waves in May that upcycles plastic pollution into fashion products for purchase, with all proceeds going to additional island protection.